pingcap/docs/how-to/scale/with-ansible.md

 For example, if you want to add two TiDB nodes (node101, node102) with the IP addresses `172.16.10.101` and `172.16.10.102`, take the following steps:

-1. Edit the `inventory.ini` file and append the node information:
+1. Edit the `inventory.ini` file and the `hosts.ini` file, and append the node information:

+    - Edit the `inventory.ini` file:

     ```ini
     [tidb_servers]